Launched in April 2014, Monero is the world’s first private, secure, and untraceable digital currency of the internet.

 Ledger Nano S (Hardware Wallet)

-Ledger Nano S is a hardware wallet from a French start-up that is designed for users who want increased security.
+Ledger Nano S is a hardware wallet (cold wallet) from a French start-up that is designed for users who want increased security.

 It’s like a USB drive that connects to any USB port and acts as another source of protection.
 Nano S only starts up when plugged into a computer (or mobile device) because it doesn’t have a battery.